 7 Day Ayurvedic Breakfast Plan

 Many of my Ayurvedic clients and readers have asked questions regarding healthy breakfast ideas and recipes.
-So here’s a 7 day Ayurvedic breakfast plan that follows Ayurvedic principles.
-It contains the essential nutrients required for you to have proper nourishment to your body and mind.
+So here’s a 7-day Ayurvedic breakfast plan that follows Ayurvedic principles.
+It contains the essential nutrients required for you to have proper nourishment for your body and mind.

 Is it necessary to have breakfast?